imran1008/static-web/README.md

 ---
 `static-web` provides a set of tools that allow the developer to process template HTML files and produce finalized HTML documents.

- - web-cc consumes a single template HTML file and produces a new HTML document with the extension .o.html .
-This HTML document is viewable in a browser but cross-page navigation may not work.
+ - `web-cc` consumes a single template HTML file and produces a set of HTML documents inside a new directory with the suffix `.o` .
+These HTML documents are viewable in a browser but cross-page navigation may not work.
- - web-ld consumes all .o.html files and produces a new set of HTML documents in the specified output directory.
+ - `web-ld` consumes a set of `.o` directories and produces a new set of HTML documents in the specified output directory.
 The generated files will have a hashed filename that is based on the content.
 This will allow the web server to serve all HTML documents without a cache expiration time so they are always cached either in the proxies or the web browser.
+The output directory will also contain HTML documents with human-readable filenames that will redirect the browser to the real document with the hashed filename.
+This redirection file can be used for bookmarking purposes or shareable links.

 Template syntax
 ---